 The middle length Kiyose SF rods have been the most popular among

 backpackers and Czech Nymphers.
-They are very light (about 2 ounces) and very compact (just over 15"), making them
+They are very light (about 2 ounces) and very compact (under 16"), making them

 easy to throw in a pack.
-Although they're a bit stiff for casting a
+Although they're too stiff to cast a

-light line, they are truly excellent for fishing with weighted nymphs.
+light line, they work well for heavy flies fished with a heavy line.
 The Daiwa Keiryu-X rods are not too stiff to protect a lighter tippet, though.
 The rods are rated for tippets ranging from 5X to 7X.
 The 26" brown shown above was caught with a Kiyose 33SF and 6X tippet.